dessalines/essays/why_not_signal.md

 Email is an archaic protocol that [was not designed with encryption or security in mind.](https://news.ycombinator.com/item?id=16088386) Even supposedly ["secure" email providers](https://www.theregister.com/2021/09/07/protonmail_hands_user_ip_address_police/) have been found time and again to be insecure.

-Of the criteria for messaging apps above, Signal only scores a 1.5 / 5.
+Of the criteria for messaging apps above, signal only scores a 1.5 / 5.
 Most of the apps in this list score a 0 / 5.

 ## Good Alternatives